reprozip-news-apps/website/README.md

 $ source venv/bin/activate
 </pre></code>

-Now, you can get started and install all of the dependecies of this site in its own environment:
+Now, you can get started and install all of the dependencies of this site in its own environment:

 <pre><code># install the dependencies
 $ pip install Nikola['extras']